Introduction

 Joint analysis of audio-visual and visual-visual stimulus pairs

 To interrogate more finely the role of language-related and non-related areas, we turned to a sensitive subject-specific region-of-interest (ROI) analysis.
-We selected ROIs which are considered as the main hubs of language (Pallier et al., 2011), mathematics (Amalric & Dehaene, 2016) and reading networks.
-Within these ROIs, we used a separate localizer (Pinel et al., 2007) to recover the subject-specific coordinates of the 10% best voxels involved in amodal sentence processing (within language ROIs), in mental arithmetic (within mathematical ROIs), and in sentence reading relative to listening (within the visual word form area, VWFA).
-We added this region as it is activated by written words, visual symbols par excellence.
-We then performed ANOVAs on the betas of the main experiment averaged over these voxels.
+We used a separate set of data acquired during a “localizer” task during the same fMRI session (Pinel et al., 2007) to recover, in a subject-specific manner, the coordinates of the 10% best voxels within ROIs which are considered as the main hubs of language (Pallier et al., 2011), mathematics (Amalric & Dehaene, 2016) and reading networks.
+Specifically in the conditions of that localizer, we considered activations to amodal sentence processing for the language ROIs, to simple mental arithmetic for the mathematical ROIs, and in sentence reading relative to listening for the visual word form area (VWFA).
+We added this last region as it is activated by written words, visual symbols par excellence.
+We then performed ANOVAs on the betas of the main experiment averaged over these voxels, thus the analyses were performed on a different dataset than the localizer data used to select the voxels.

 Discussion

 Using fMRI in human and non-human primates, we studied the learning of a sequential association between either a spoken label and an object (Exp.
 1), or a visual label and an object (Exp.
 2).
 In humans, we observed no difference in brain activation between the learned and the temporally reversed associations: in both directions, violations of the learned association activated a large set of bilateral regions (insula, prefrontal, intraparietal, cingulate cortex,) that extended beyond the language processing network.
-Thus, humans generalized the learned pairings across a reversal of temporal order (Figure 5).
+Thus, humans generalised the learned pairings across a reversal of temporal order (Figure 5).
 In contrast, non-human primates showed evidence of remembering the pairs only in the learned direction and did not show any signature of spontaneous reversal.
-Monkey responses to incongruent pairings were entirely confined to the learned canonical order and occurred primarily within sensory areas, with propagation to frontal cortex only for rewarded stimuli, yet still only in the forward direction (Figure 5).
+Crucially, we found a significant interaction between congruity and the direction of the learned association, thereby going beyond a mere negative finding.
+Monkey responses to incongruent pairings were entirely confined to the learned canonical order and occurred primarily within sensory areas, with propagation to the frontal cortex only for rewarded stimuli, yet still only in the forward direction (Figure 5).

 Summary of the two experiments in humans and monkeys.